webexpress-framework/WebExpress/docs/development_guide.md

 In a sitemap, all endpoints are listed with their route path.
 When a web client calls a resource, the associated endpoint is determined from the sitemap and returned to the caller.

 The basic concept of the sitemap is based on mapping the physical file structure of the assembly directly as a routing hierarchy.
 Each folder corresponds to a segment of the route path, with the entire directory structure being converted into a namespace hierarchy during compilation.
-For example, a path such as `WWWW/Blog/Post` becomes the namespace `WWWW.Blog.Post`, which serves as the foundation for deriving the route path.
+For example, a path such as `WWW/Blog/Post` becomes the namespace `WWW.Blog.Post`, which serves as the foundation for deriving the route path.
 Within these namespaces, the contained classes (such as `Index.cs`, `Add.cs`, or `Edit.cs`) define the specific endpoints of the corresponding segment.
 In this process, `Index.cs` functions as the default endpoint, meaning that this filename is not explicitly included in the URI.
-Thus, a class like `WWWW.Blog.Post.Index.cs` results in the route `/blog/post`.
+Thus, a class like `WWW.Blog.Post.Index.cs` results in the route `/blog/post`.

-It is important to note that the algorithm removes certain prefixes from the route to ensure a simplified path structure.
-To help you understand the prefixes that are eliminated by the algorithm, the following table shows the prefixes and their conversion:
+It is important to note that the algorithm removes a leading namespace segment that matches one of the well-known web-root prefixes (case-insensitive), so the route starts at the content hierarchy.
+The following table shows the recognized prefixes and their conversion:

 |Prefix   |Full Class Name                 |Resulting Route
 |---------|--------------------------------|------------------